SpaceWalkPublishing/dbatch/council.md

 <a id="taxes"></a>
 ### Taxes
 <p>
 It's your money, and you should know how your elected officials allocate it.
 For me, budget transparency is a right: Residents should be able to easily find out how the City Council is spending funds.
 The budget should be easy to understand.
-The 2019 adopted budget can be found here:
+The 2020 adopted budget can be found here:

-<ul><li><a href="http://www.westmelbourne.org/AgendaCenter/ViewFile/Agenda/_09182018-71">West Melbourne 2019 Adopted Budget, Agenda Item 5(A)1,2.</a></li></ul>
+<ul><li><a href="https://www.westmelbourne.org/DocumentCenter/View/7749/Fiscal-Year-2019-2020-Adopted-Budget?bidId=">West Melbourne 2019-2020 Adopted Budget.</a></li></ul>
 </p>

 <a id="emergency"></a>
 ### Emergency Services
 <p>
-Our heroes in blue do a tremendous job.
-We are excitedly waiting the completion of the much-needed police station expansion and for the purchase of new SUVs.
+Our heroes in blue do a tremendous job, and they now enjoy a recently completed police station expansion.
 We are deeply grateful to our much needed School Resource Officers (SROs), but our current State legislators have failed us with school security.
 The Brevard County School Board has failed us with school security.
 It was left to the courage of the City Council to solve the West Melbourne SRO problem.
 We must continue to support our West Melbourne SROs who have already shown what an amazing job they do, and what a vital service to our community they provide.
 </p>

 <a id="hurricanes"></a>